 This Instant Pot beef tips and mushroom gravy recipe is the bomb!
 Tender sirloin or stew meat in your pressure cooker packed with flavor everyone will love.

 Let me tell you how amazing this Instant Pot beef tips and mushroom gravy turned out!
-Actually it is too hard to describe so you’ll just have to make it yourself this week. 😉 If you’ve made any of my Instant Pot recipes you know how easy they are. (originally published 9/19, participant in the Amazon program, affiliate links present)
+Actually it is too hard to describe so you’ll just have to make it yourself. 😉 All of my Instant Pot recipes are easy and delicious. (originally published 9/19, participant in the Amazon program, affiliate links present)

 I also focus on inexpensive meals so use either stew meat or sirloin (which is what I had on hand).
 Guaranteed, this will become a keeper.